kkv263/astroblog/src/content/blog/case-study-portfolio.md

 ## [GREASE PENCIL? 🤔]
 Yep you read that right!
 Grease pencil is a special object in Blender that allows you to draw in a 3D space.
 This object acts like any other object in blender, which means you can edit, animate, apply textures, and many other things.
 I was pretty anxious to try something like this since my Blender experience is kind of... lacking.
 So what's the best way to jump into learning?
 Youtube!

 I mainly watched a 2 part series on youtube to learn more about grease pencil and tried to concoct something of my own.
 To stick close to my theme gaming and simple, I thought creating a gameboy (and calling it DevBoy) with technologies floating it, and animating it would do for a nice eye-catching hero.
-(It seems overwhelming, but trust me, as a Blender newbie, even I was able to make something.)
+(It seems overwhelming, but trust me, as a Blender newbie, even I was able to make something.
+It was just real tedious.)

 ![This is a placeholder image description](/placeholder-social.jpg) *Rough draft and line art of DevBoy*

-### [PROBLEMS]